SwarlosMigus5/gitRestAPI/README.md

 # gitRestAPI
-This repository references a gitHub RestAPI developed in Node.js - typescript.
+This repository references a gitHub RestAPI developed in Node.js - typescript, and uses postgreSQL as database.

 # Installation
 The necessary tools to run this project are Node.js and PostgreSQL

 https://nodejs.org/en/download

 https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

 # Set up